awsdocs/aws-secrets-manager-docs/doc_source/determine-acccess_examine-resource-policy.md

 ```
 {
-    "Sid": "Allow an app associated with an &IAM; role to only read the current version of a secret",
+    "Sid": "Allow an app associated with an IAM role to only read the current version of a secret",
     "Effect": "Allow",
     "Principal":  {"AWS": "arn:aws:iam::123456789012:role/EncryptionApp" },
     "Action": ["secretsmanager:GetSecretValue"],